vyos/vyos-documentation/docs/services/ipoe-server.rst

 IPoE can be configure on different interfaces, it will depend on each specific situation which interface will provide IPoE to clients.
 The clients mac address and the incoming interface is being used as control parameter, to authenticate a client.

-The example comnfiguration below will assign an IP to the client on the incoming interface eth2 with the client mac address 08:00:27:2f:d8:06.
+The example configuration below will assign an IP to the client on the incoming interface eth2 with the client mac address 08:00:27:2f:d8:06.
 Other DHCP discovery requests will be ignored, unless the client mac has been enabled in the configuration.

 .. code-block:: sh